 2. Not Applying Diatomaceous Earth Thoroughly

-One of the most effective ways to use diatomaceous earth for fleas is by applying it thoroughly to areas where fleas are likely to hide.
+One of the most effective ways to spread diatomaceous earth for fleas is by applying it thoroughly to areas where fleas are likely to hide.
 However, many people make the mistake of applying it too lightly or missing key areas.

 How to Apply Diatomaceous Earth:

-1. Sprinkle the DE in carpets, cracks, and crevices.
+- Sprinkle the DE in carpets, cracks, and crevices.

-2. Work the powder into the fibers using a broom or brush.
+- Work the powder into the fibers using a broom or brush.

-3. Apply it around pet bedding and furniture.
+- Apply it around pet bedding and furniture.

-4. Leave it for at least 24 hours before vacuuming it up.
+- Leave it for at least 24–48 hours before vacuuming it up.

 3. Not Vacuuming After Application

 After applying diatomaceous earth, it’s crucial to vacuum the powder up after it has had enough time to work.
 Many people forget to do this step, leaving the powder lingering and possibly becoming a nuisance.
-Diatomaceous earth works by sticking to the exoskeletons of fleas, causing them to dry out and die.
+Diatomaceous earth sticks to the exoskeletons of fleas, causing them to dry out and die.
 To ensure you’re getting rid of the fleas and not just the DE, vacuum thoroughly after 24 to 48 hours.

 Vacuuming also removes the dead fleas and flea eggs that are no longer trapped in the DE.
 Be sure to empty your vacuum bag or canister immediately after vacuuming to prevent fleas from reinfesting.